oemof/oemof-solph/doc/developing_oemof.rst

 We decided to use the style of the numpydoc docstrings.
 See the following link for an `example <https://github.com/numpy/numpy/blob/master/doc/example.py>`_.

+Code commenting
+^^^^^^^^^^^^^^^^

+Code comments are block and inline comments in the source code.
+They can help to understand the code and should be utilized "as much as necessary, as little as possible".
+When writing comments follow the PEP 0008 style guide: https://www.python.org/dev/peps/pep-0008/#comments.

 PEP8 (Python Style Guide)
 ^^^^^^^^^^^^^^^^^^^^^^^^^